cchacua/pg_mag/README.md

 ### Citing pg_mag in research publications
 If you use these scripts in your research publications, please include the following citation:

-Chacua, Christian (2020). pg_mag.
-PostgreSQL scripts. https://github.com/cchacua/pg_mag
+Chacua, Christian (2020). sql_mag.
+Microsoft Academic Graph scripts for MySQL and PostgreSQL. https://github.com/cchacua/sql_mag